40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 On both the internal and the external Azure Load Balancer a probe needs to be configured and attached to Load Balancing rules for the FortiGate backend systems.

 On the external Azure Load Balancer this probe is needed for each port you open.
-On the internal Azure Load Balancer a catch all 'HA Port' rules is used.
+On the internal Azure Load Balancer a catch-all 'HA Port' rule is used.

 ![HA Probe](images/ha-probe1.png)
 ![HA Probe 2](images/ha-probe2.png)

 ##### FortiGate

-The probe configured on the Azure Load Balancer need to be enabled on the FortiGate.
+The probe configured on the Azure Load Balancer needs to be enabled on the FortiGate.
 There are 4 lines of config that will enable the active FortiGate to respond on TCP port 8008 based on the state of the FGCP Unicast HA protocol.

 ```text
 config system probe-response